Mobi-Market/JenkinsCommon/readme.md

 * Fix links to the PHP tools report output in Jenkins
 * Fix issues with git tagging the origin with new rc/v tags
-* Fix/add comunication with database for Functional Tests.
+* Fix/add communication with database for Functional Tests.